 This course is about the use of various drugs and their impact on society.
 Students will examine the social, psychological, and biochemical ramifications of drug use/abuse as it relates to a growing and complex society.
-Lecture Hrs. = 3, Lab Hrs. = 0 Pre/Coreguisite: READ 300 or equivalent

 A course designed to develop dynamic speed, coordination, and balance as related to athletics.
-Lecture Hrs. = 0, Lab Hrs. = 3 Pre/Corequisite: READ 300 or equivalent

 A course designed to develop dynamic power and flexibility for athletics.
-Lecture Hrs. = 0, Lab Hrs. = 3 Prerequisite: KINE 2149 Pre/Corequisite: READ 300 or equivalent